gregpalmr/alluxio-ray-fsspec-example/README.md

 ![alt Grafana Home Menu](images/Alluxio_Grafana_Home_Menu.png?raw=true)

-Then click on the "Dashboards" link to display the folders and dashboards and then click on the "Trino_Alluxio" folder link to view the "Alluxio Enterprise Dashboard" dashboard.
+Then click on the "Dashboards" link to display the folders and dashboards and then click on the "Alluxio" folder link to view the "Alluxio Enterprise Dashboard" dashboard.
 Click on the link for that dashboard to view the panels.

 TBD